Ford FE engine

-The Ford FE engine is a Ford V8 engine used in vehicles sold in the North American market between 1958 and 1976.
-The FE was introduced to replace the short-lived (in the USA) Ford Y-block engine, which American cars and trucks were outgrowing.
+The Ford FE engine is a medium block V8 engine produced in multiple displacements over two generations by the Ford Motor Company and used in vehicles sold in the North American market between 1958 and 1976.
+The FE, derived from 'Ford-Edsel', was introduced just four years after the short-lived Ford Y-block engine, which American cars and trucks were outgrowing.
 It was designed with room to be significantly expanded, and manufactured both as a top-oiler and side-oiler, and in displacements between 332 cuin and 428 cuin.

-"FE" derives from 'Ford-Edsel.'
 Versions of the FE line designed for use in medium and heavy trucks and school buses from 1964 through 1978 were known as "FT," for 'Ford-Truck,' and differed primarily by having steel (instead of nodular iron) crankshafts, larger crank snouts, smaller ports and valves, different distributor shafts, different water pumps and a greater use of iron for its parts.